-It concludes that the national measure at issue cannot be regarded as relating to a 'selling arrangement' which would not be classified as a measure having equivalent effect.4 although it applies to all book retailers, the imposition by a national measure of minimum charges for the delivery of books that are not collected from a book retailer has a particular impact on distance selling.
+It concludes that the national measure at issue cannot be regarded as relating to a 'selling arrangement' which would not be classified as a measure having equivalent effect.

+The Court states that the rules on the delivery of goods do not relate to selling arrangements.
+Furthermore, although it applies to all book retailers, the imposition by a national measure of minimum charges for the delivery of books that are not collected from a book retailer has a particular impact on distance selling.
 That imposition of charges is more likely to affect traders from other Member States and is liable to further impede access to the market for books from other Member States and therefore constitutes a measure having equivalent effect.